abzycake/abzys-javascript-finance-project/README.md

 # abzys-javascript-finance-project
 Javascript exercise for edX

 This JavaScript code analyzes financial records for a company, providing insights such as total months in the dataset, net profit/loss over the period, average changes, greatest profit increase, and greatest loss decrease.
-It's a practical application showcasing my skills, consolidating my learning, and demonstrating problem-solving abilities to potential employers.

 Installation:
 Access the code via the provided link.
 The HTML guide prompts opening the console via the browser's inspect option.
 The index.js file demonstrates the code's functionality within the console tab.